 Together at Last by Carol Schoenig – This story was beautiful.
 It features two elderly characters who lost each other as young people, and reconnected decades later.
 Most romance stories feature virile men with rock-hard abs, and nubile women with luscious bodies.
 But love spans the entire human lifetime, all the way up to the end.
 Most of us forget that, at least when we’re younger.
 Carol plucked a wonderfully touching tale from the twilight years of the human experience, and her story will bring tears to your eyes.

-Xpose by Annabel Allan – Once again, BSDM is NOT my thing!!!
-But Annabel writes such content in a way that explains it clearly to the ‘un-initiated’, and makes it feel like a perfectly normal setting.
-There is a distinct ‘thriller’ note to this story, which makes it exciting.
-What I love most about Annabel’s writing is her easy, flowing style.
+Xpose by Annabel Allan – The world of BDSM can be confusing to some readers, but Annabel writes such content in a way that explains it clearly to the ‘un-initiated’.
+There is also a distinct ‘thriller’ note to this story, which makes it exciting.
+What I love most about Annabel’s writing is her smooth, flowing style.
 It’s well-composed prose that’s evocative while also being very easy to read.

 The Holiday Mermaid by Alice Renaud – Anyone who knows me knows that, in my mind, Alice Renaud can do no wrong as a writer… and she doesn’t.
 Rowena Regor is a mermaid who comes from the most xenophobic, controlling clan of the mer-folk world.
 As always, what I love most about Alice’s writing is how balanced it is.
 Many romance authors over-develop their female characters and under-develop their male leads.
 They also often hyper-sexualize their male leads, and don’t quite do the same for their female leads.
 Alice’s stories are so balanced that they appeal to both male and female readers.
 Romance readers often joke about ‘book boyfriends’ but Alice’s stories also offer a ‘book girlfriend’, which gives her stories a very, very broad appeal.